dakotadurfee/Dog-Breed-Classification/README.md

 ## Usage

 A Google Colab notebook is provided in this repository which includes the complete code for data preprocessing, model training, and evaluation.
+You can go to this link to download the dataset in the zip file to your google drive: https://www.kaggle.com/competitions/dog-breed-identification/data.
 You can clone this repository and run the notebook to replicate the project or use it as a starting point for your own experiments.

 ## Contact